spencerng94/nexus-dashboard/README.md

 4. **Login**:
    - On the Login Screen, click **"Configure Client ID"** at the bottom.
    - Paste the **Client ID** you copied from Google Cloud Console.
+   - Verify the "Authorized Origin" matches your browser URL.
    - Click **"Sign in with Google"**.

+## 🔧 Troubleshooting

+### Error 400: redirect_uri_mismatch
+If you see this error when signing in, it means your current browser URL is not in the "Authorized JavaScript origins" list in Google Cloud Console.
+1. Look at the "Your Current Origin" box on the app's login screen (e.g., `http://localhost:5173`).
+2. Go to Google Cloud Console > Credentials > Your OAuth Client.
+3. Add that **exact** URL to the Authorized JavaScript origins list.
+4. Save and wait 5 minutes for changes to propagate.

+### Error 403: access_denied / App not verified
+If you see "This app has not completed the Google verification process", it is because your Google Cloud project is in **Testing** mode.
+1. Go to Google Cloud Console > **APIs & Services** > **OAuth consent screen**.
+2. Scroll to **Test users**.
+3. Click **+ ADD USERS**.
+4. Enter your email address and click Save.

 ## 🧠 AI Features
 - **Context-Aware Prompting**: The dashboard feeds your current goals, active habits, and today's calendar events into the prompt context.